 The Spanish explorers brought many cultural aspects with them to Cuba.
 The architecture was just one of them.
 Much of the architecture you see in Cuba today is a combination of styles.
 One of the most popular is Baroque, of which the Cathedral of Habana, completed in 1777, is a prime example.

-Neoclassical architectural styles became popular with the arrival of French colonists who came in successive waves of immigration bringing with them the styles popular in France at the time.
+Neoclassical architectural styles became popular with the arrival of French colonists who came in successive waves of immigration, bringing the styles popular in France at the time.
+The Old Town of Cienfuegos is an excellent example and a UNESCO Heritage site.

-More recent pre-revolution architectural styles were influenced by the United States during the period between Cuban Independence in 1898 and the start of the Cuban Revolution in 1959.
-Of course, the prime example of this is the capitol building in Havana, greatly influenced by the U.S. capitol in Washington D.C.
+The United States influenced more recent pre-revolution architectural styles during the period between Cuban Independence in 1898 and the start of the Cuban Revolution in 1959.
+Of course, the prime example of this is the capitol building in Havana, greatly influenced by the U.S. capitol in Washington, D.C.

 Cuban rum is made from molasses derived from sugar cane, a lifeblood of the Cuban economy since its introduction to the island by the Spanish.